-Party in the Park – Bryan and Robbie’s Story
+Party in the Park – Brian and Robbie’s Story

 In November 2019, Consensus held ‘Party in the Park’ a company-wide event whereby colleagues and supported individuals from across the organisation were invited to attend a three-day event at Golden Sands Caravan Park in Lincolnshire in celebration of Consensus, our colleagues and the people we support.
 In total 81 of our 90 services, over 150 supported individuals and over 350 support staff attended.